 - Governors’ House is located on the corner of Gorky and Gurtev Streets, opposite the city park.
 It was built for the vice-governors in 1798;

 - Fomichev’s House is a nice example of urban estates of the 1820s-1840s;

 The city has a large number of parks and gardens.
-The main park in Orel is the Park of Culture and Recreation - a monument of nature and landscape art located within the streets: Proletarskaya Gora, Gorky Street, Kommuna Street and the Oka River.
+The main park in Oryol is the Park of Culture and Recreation - a monument of nature and landscape art located within the streets: Proletarskaya Gora, Gorky Street, Kommuna Street and the Oka River.